GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 within themselves and within displays.
 The use of columns inside of lists or

-lists inside of columns is unproven.
+lists inside of columns is untested.

 In addition, several list attributes may be specified such as the